lsc-sde-crates/cr8tor-publisher/publish-service/docs/service.md

 The authentication is static API key based and requires a secret

-- `publish_service_api_key`
+- `publishserviceapikey`

 stored in the secret vault, e.g. Azure Key Vault.
-When working locally, the secret file should be stored under SECRETS_MNT_PATH folder, e.g. secrets/publish_service_api_key.
+When working locally, the secret file should be stored under SECRETS_MNT_PATH folder, e.g. secrets/publishserviceapikey.